AdobeDocs/commerce-operations.en/help/operational-playbook/strategy/commerce.md

 - Automated renewals and replenishment
 - Product registration/activation

+## Objectives

-## Key objectives to consider when planning the digital strategy of your business:
+The following list includes key objectives to consider when planning the digital strategy of your business:

 - Consistency is important
 - Regularly review customer analytics